finom/use-change/README.md

 ### `useChange`

 **Explicit store overload.** At this case you provide store object directly.
-Use cases:

-1. You don't want to use `Provider`.
+It's useful if you don't want to use `Provider`.
+Therefore, you can use the hook locally as a one-component store.
-2. You have existing application and you want to add some extra logic without affecting entire application.

 In other cases it's recommended to use overload with store selector.